proudcity/wp-proud-theme/README.md

 npm run-script projectsetup
 # build project
 npx mix
+# watch and rebuild as changes happen
+npx mix watch
 ```

 To update ProudCity Patterns run the following NPM command to delete the old repository and download the latest master branch.